-The UC Davis Comprehensive Cancer Center, a consortium with Lawrence Livermore National Laboratories, is a matrix organization under the aegis of UC Davis Health and the University of California, Davis.
-Our members are organized into five programs, supported by eight shared resources and a developing immune monitoring resource.
+The UC Davis Comprehensive Cancer Center, is a matrix organization under the aegis of UC Davis Health and the University of California, Davis.
+Our members are organized into ﬁve programs, supported by eight shared resources and a developing immune modeling, analysis and diagnostics resource.

 It is the mission of the center to inspire and facilitate many of the University’s talented scientists and physicians to tackle cancer challenges.
 As a comprehensive center, our achievements in scientific research must move quickly into cancer clinics to benefit patients throughout our region and beyond.